National Trust Osterley Park Night Run

 The venue and race details

 On reaching the car park, I could hear music playing in the distance.
-This gave a pleasant ambience and made me feel more excited about the race.
+Consequently, this gave a pleasant ambience and made me feel more excited about the race.
 I made my way past the lake in the grounds which looked stunning at night, towards the event registration area.
 There was lots of signage and friendly marshals directing you where to go.
 The house was lit up, and runners gathered to collecting their bib numbers.
 Temporary toilets were provided.
 I queued to collect my number, and then, headed over to the front of the house where music was playing, ready for the warm-up.
 The warm-up was fun, and everyone joined in.

 The route and recap